 Nervous about travelling in India?

-Many travellers are apprehensive about visiting India and don’t think it is worth visiting- and Hazel was one of them.
+Many travellers are apprehensive about travelling to India and don’t think it is worth visiting- and Hazel was one of them.
 Having heard it was noisy, dirty and busy, Hazel didn’t think that India sounded like a place you could have a relaxing holiday at all.
 However, her son James is one of the resident India specialists here at ETG – and he was determined to change her mind.
 Suffice to say she is very, very glad she gave it a go…

 Here she answers if travelling to India was worth it?
 Hazel describes her experience and tells other nervous travellers why they absolutely have to see India for themselves.